 I Create Energy & Conversation In My Group In Positive Ways:

-- Every new member is greeted with an image of their profile and an invite to share about their business.
+- Every new member is greeted and invited to share about their business.

 - I don't have a lot of rules about what you can post.
 I believe lots of rules can stifle the community.

 - I show appreciation when other members do the same.

 - I provide ‘get started' advice for new members.

 A Quick Note About Public VS Private Group Settings